AldoFusterTurpin/printer-timeline-backend/app/README.md

 Set env variable DEVELOPMENT=false in file dev.env when whant to deploy it to AWS, it will not run in a local server.
 Instead it will be expecting to execute in an AWS Lambda.

-Set env variable MAX_TIME_DIFF_IN_MINUTES= with the value of the max difference between start time and end time for the queries.
-It can't be greater than twoo weeks (condition forced in the code).
-It has that limit to prevent expensive time scans.
+Set env variable MAX_TIME_DIFF_IN_MINUTES with the value of the max difference between start time and end time that you want to allow for the queries.

+Nevertheless, it also has a limit hardcoded in init.go (setMaxTimeDiffInMinutes()).
+It has that limit to prevent expensive query scans.
+If MAX_TIME_DIFF_IN_MINUTES is not set or it is not a valid integer, the default value will be 60 minutes.

 * Summary of set up (check that you are at the root of the project before executing the commands because some commands include a 'cd' as part of the command itself 🧐).